CSC207-UofT/course-project-group006/test11.md

 &nbsp;&nbsp;&nbsp;&nbsp;After phase 1, we realized that we can't just have commands in the backend, so we study the provided feedback and upgraded our structure to MVC.
 * Interfaces:\
 &nbsp;&nbsp;&nbsp;&nbsp;This is the most important design decision we made for the project.
 By using an interface to act as a bridge between gateways and use cases, it perfectly meets the requirements for clean architecture while fulfilling our needs.\
-&nbsp;&nbsp;&nbsp;&nbsp;Universal Design:
-* Equitable Use:\
-&nbsp;&nbsp;&nbsp;&nbsp;The login page we have has large texts and obvious instructions, which is friendly to people with visual disabilities.
-* Tolerance of error:\
-&nbsp;&nbsp;&nbsp;&nbsp;Pop up warning for important actions: To avoid some actions by mistakes, our website allows double-checking for users in the important moves such as deleting students from the group and quitting from the group.
-* Simple and Intuitive Use:\
-&nbsp;&nbsp;&nbsp;&nbsp;Different clarified buttons control specific functionality, all buttons have distinct functionalities and are labelled with clear meaning indicating what the button leads to.
-This helps users to quickly identify where they are toward.
-* Low Physical Effort:\
-&nbsp;&nbsp;&nbsp;&nbsp;It does not require repeatable actions to use the website.
-There are no functionalities that require multiple taps to be accessed.
-For example, when doing a test, students can submit all the questions at once.
-* Perceptible Information:\
-&nbsp;&nbsp;&nbsp;&nbsp;Clear instruction to functions with concise and precise descriptions.
-For example, the login page only has two buttons, the login and the register buttons.

 ## Clean Architecture
 * UML Diagram:\